 Puppies need to be taught how you want them to behave.
-A training class will give you proper guidance and a safe environment to achieve this.
+A training class (like The Polite Puppy®) will give you proper guidance and a safe environment to achieve this.
 You do not want to let your puppy loose in a dog park until he is fully vaccinated.
 This potentially exposes him to unvaccinated dogs carrying diseases such as parvovirus and distemper virus.
 A puppy class or play date in a clean environment with fully vaccinated, healthy dogs lets your puppy meet new faces while minimizing the risk of disease.

 3. Spay or neuter!! – I cannot stress the importance of this enough.
 In my opinion, spaying or neutering is the single best thing you can do, not only for your own pet but also for the millions of homeless animals living and dying in shelters.
 In this country we euthanize around four million dogs and cats every year due to overcrowding in shelters.